BryanDedeur/bridge-graph-instances/README.md

 ## Reading .csv files

+Each instance is stored in a .csv adjacency matrix format.
+The first row and the first column represents the vertex ids.
+You can determine connecting edges when the corresponding value in the row and column are greater than 0.

-v_i represents the vertex id.
-Here is pratt1.csv layed out in a table.
+Here is a formatted example of pratt1.csv:

 |      | v_0      | v_1      | v_2      | v_3      | v_4 | v_5 | v_6 | v_7 | v_8      | v_9      | v_10     | v_11     | v_12     | v_13     | v_14     | v_15     | v_16     | v_17     |
 |------|----------|----------|----------|----------|-----|-----|-----|-----|----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|